-Born in India, I got my BFA degree from Sir.
-J. J. Institute of Applied Art, Bombay.
-I worked in advertising and design for almost 10 yrs before I moved to the United States.
+Born in India, Sushmita grew up in Bombay and got her BFA from Sir.
+J. J. Institute of Applied Art.
+She worked in advertising and design for almost 10 yrs before she moved to the United States.

 Art & Stories: In 2005, she started exploring how to write stories about her childhood in India to show her American-born son how different yet wonderful lives can be.
 She folded paper to look like her grandmother’s house, wrapped a story about her father in his own handkerchief, and put a homework assignment inside a matchbox.
 She was amazed at all the different ways she could express herself and how much fun her son had with these unique storybooks!
 In 2007 she launched Handmade Storybooks, her multi-cultural artists books.
 She also started teaching bookmaking and story writing at local museums, libraries, and schools.
 Her Handmade Storybooks have been sold at museums and art galleries in the region as well.
 Sushmita was in the Smithsonian Folklife Festival 2010 in Washington DC in the Asian Pacific American Program, Local Lives Global Ties and her art has also been shown at The Art League Gallery, the Gallery at Convergence, and the Alexandria Black History Museum in Alexandria, VA; at the Crossroads Gallery in Goodwin House, Falls Church, VA; at Cassat’s in Arlington, VA., the National Building Museum, in DC and the Smithsonian’s Ripley Center.
 You can see more about Sushmita’s work at www.SushmitaMazumdar.com